mattbucknall/font2c/README.md

   -p, --preview=PATH            Preview output file path -j, --center-adj=PIXELS       Number of pixels to adjust font center line by

 If no character set file is specified, a default character set consisting of ASCII codes 32-126 (inclusive) will be used.
+If a character set filename ends in .hex it will be interpreted as a line delimited list of hexadecimal codepoints, otherwise it must be a UTF-8 encoded text file containing the characters to use.

 Supported raster types:
+  btlr        Bottom-to-top, left-to-right
+  btrl        Bottom-to-top, right-to-left
+  lrbt        Left-to-right, bottom-to-top
-  lrtb        Scans left-to-right, top-to-bottom
+  lrtb        Left-to-right, top-to-bottom
+  rlbt        Right-to-left, bottom-to-top
+  rltb        Right-to-left, top-to-bottom
+  tblr        Top-to-bottom, left-to-right
+  tbrl        Top-to-bottom, right-to-left
 ```

 ## Supported font formats